Submissions for the 2025 Cardboard Edison Award open January 1!

 What will the submission fee be used for?

 The submission fee will help offset the costs of the award itself.
 The most significant expense will be the final judging events.
 Judges need to eat!
 Neither we nor the judges are paid for doing the award.
-In the interest of transparency, we would add that over the first eight years of the award, we’ve come out more or less break-even financially.
+In the interest of transparency, we would add that over the first nine years of the award, we’ve come out more or less break-even financially.
 We aren’t doing this for the money!

 Will I get feedback even if my design isn't chosen as a finalist?